 I know, I know.
-But, if taking out the trash makes you have to hold your nose for an entire minute and then cause you to scrub down like a doctor going into surgery afterwards, you’ll be thrilled after you spend a few minutes cleaning the outdoor garbage can.
+But, if taking out the trash makes you have to hold your nose for an entire minute and then cause you to scrub down like a doctor going into surgery afterward, you’ll be thrilled after you spend a few minutes cleaning the outdoor garbage can.

 The Easiest Way to Clean Out a Large Outdoor Garbage Can

 Small trash cans can be put in the dishwasher (without dishes of course) for easy cleaning.
-If you’re a germ-a-phobe like me, you may want to take the opportunity to clean your dishwasher afterwards!
+If you’re a germ-a-phobe like me, you may want to take the opportunity to clean your dishwasher afterward!

 - Place your trash can in an area that it can get wet.

 - Squirt a bit of dishsoap in it.